 By setting up an automated email workflow to deliver specific content and messages to these leads, you can keep in touch with them and help convince them they need your product or service.

-The best part about it is, it can all be automated.
-So while you’re busy generating more enquiries, these emails can be working to close your existing leads in the background and increase revenue for your business.
+The best part about it is that it can all be automated.
+So, while you’re busy generating more inquiries, these emails can be working to close your existing leads in the background and increase revenue for your business.

 A simple 5-part email workflow to convert leads into customers